niltavalabs/niltava-dns/README.md

 The changes might take awhile to propagate, but you should see the data from your name servers being used within the next 24-48 hours for most registrars.

+Finally, you can manage your domain with a RESTful API.
+By default, niltava-dns RESTful API uses port ```3303```, you can specify manually by editing package.json start script and deploy it again.

 ## API Documentations